Utility Tools

 This guide maps to the tool directly so you can apply each step while reading.

-Set up entries for fairness #
+Set up entries for genuine fairness #

-Use no-repeat mode when needed #
+Use no-repeat mode correctly for multi-round sessions #

-Keep outcomes auditable #
+Keep outcomes transparent and auditable #

 FAQ